Lifestyle | Food Features

 Our Takeaway

 Be prudent.
-There are garlic-infused oils that we believe are safe for FODMAPers to use, based on the available information from current FODMAP research and the oil manufacturers themselves.
+There are garlic-infused oils that are appropriate to use, even during the Elimination Phase, based on the available information from current FODMAP research and the oil manufacturers themselves.

-Oils made in the true infusion manner, such as our homemade recipes, are safe.
+Oils made in the true infusion manner, such as our homemade recipes, are appropriate for consumption while following the low FODMAP diet.

-Oils (and any products) that have been through a low FODMAP certification process, via lab testing, are safe.
+Oils (and any products) that have been through a low FODMAP certification process, via lab testing, are guaranteed low FODMAP.
 Currently, FODMAP Friendly and Monash University both have certification programs and products will have their certification logos on the label.

 Look for one of these logos below.